 Be sure to make IT security a key component of your recruitment and training process.

-Make no mistake: the mistakes of your employees, their inattention, oversights or lack of knowledge will be ruthlessly detected and exploited by hackers.
-Impersonations, fake links, phishing scams are all legion on the internet.
+Make no mistake: the mistakes of your employees, their inattention, oversights, or lack of knowledge will be ruthlessly detected and exploited by hackers.
+Impersonations, fake links, and phishing scams are all legion on the internet.
 Have your teams learn how to identify them before it is too late.

 Indeed, according to a 2022 Ponemon study, 62% of computer security breaches are due to employee negligence or error.